git-town/git-town/tools/videos/01-intro/script.md

 Okay, I have been hacking on this feature for some time now.

-I think I better sync my work with changes that other people made in the meantime.
+I think I better sync my work with changes that other people have made in the meantime.

-If there have been any changes,
-I better get them them into my feature branch before I move any further.
+I better get any new commits on the main branch into my feature branch before I move any further.

 Otherwise I run the risk of modifying something that was also changed on the main branch and then I have a merge conflict that will be frustrating and error-prone to resolve.